Meet Attorney Guillermo Lara Jr.

 attorney suggested he take deferred adjudication on the case and dismiss

-before they made their points, but what we didn't realize was that
+they made their points, but what we didn't realize was that the judge

-the judge was showing favoritism.
-We researched all the case law, prepared
+was showing favoritism.
+We researched all the case law, prepared packets

-packets for court presentation, and argued every objection possible.
-I
+for court presentation, and argued every objection possible.
+I spent a

-spent a lot of time with my client at my office because I wanted to know
+lot of time with my client at my office because I wanted to know who he

-who he was as a person and use that to show the jury that I knew him and
+was as a person and use that to show the jury that I knew him and believed

-believed in him.
-It worked and we obtained a Not Guilty verdict along
+in him.
+It worked and we obtained a Not Guilty verdict along with dismissal

 During the trial, the judge was rude to my client and myself.
 Not to mention